Here are some reviews of this book, with corresponding links where appropriate:

 "With short essays, trivia and reading suggestions, 101 Influential People is an interesting little way to get into the philosophy of popular culture while reflecting exactly how much fictional figures have shaped the way we think."

-Buy the book now from Barnes & Noble or Amazon or Booksense.
+Buy the book now from Amazon or Booksense.